-Air Brake System Parts Inspecting Air Brakes
+- Air Brake System Parts

-- Dual Air Brake Systems - Using Air Brakes
+- Dual Air Brake Systems

+- Inspecting Air Brakes

+- Using Air Brakes

 This section tells you about air brakes.
 If you want to drive a truck or bus with air brakes, or pull a trailer with air brakes, you need to read this section.
-If you want to pull a trailer with air brakes, you also need to read Section 6, Combination Vehicles.
-An air brake endorsement is only required if your vehicle needs a CDL.
+If you want to pull a trailer with air brakes, you also need to read Section 6.
+Combination Vehicles.